The Stochastic-Quantum Theorem: Stochastic Processes

-that will be called the system's \emph{stochastic map}, where $\left[0,1\right]$ denotes the closed unit interval $0\leq x\leq1$.
-Each value of this stochastic map will be labeled as
+that will be called the transition map of the indivisible stochastic process, where $\left[0,1\right]$ denotes the closed unit interval $0\leq x\leq1$.
+Each value of this transition map will be labeled as

-and will be called the \emph{conditional probability} or \emph{transition probability} $p\left(i,t\given j,0\right)$ for the system to be in its $i$th configuration at the time $t$, given that the system is in its $j$th configuration at the initial time $0$:
+and will be called the conditional transition probability $p\left(i,t\given j,t_{0}\right)$ for the system to be in its $i$th configuration at the target time $t$, given that the system is in its $j$th configuration at the conditioning time $t_{0}$: